devennn/devennn.github.io/about.md

 - Reading - I read to expand my understanding, judgements and beliefs.
 My favorite topics are Christianity, AI blogs, self help and Economics

-- Programming - Spend much of my time doing this.
-I like to test fun open source project such as chatbot.
-Have not yet become a contributor.
-But, I want to.
+- Programming - I like to test fun open source project such as chatbot, GAN, etc.

 ### Contact me